netzgut/integral-quartz/README.md

                                                .build(configuration);

     }```

+Quartz supports multiple triggers per Job.
+We currently only support one trigger per job.

 ### Scheduler configuration

 Out of the box integral-quartz comes with an RAM-based scheduler with reasonable default settings.
 If you want to use